For sustainable leadership in the industry of the future

 Our stakes

-In 2017, Daher made a formal commitment to the United Nations in supporting the UN Global Compact’s initiatives for human rights, international labor standards, the environment and the fight against corruption.
+Since 2017, Daher is formally committed to the United Nations in supporting the UN Global Compact’s initiatives for human rights, international labor standards, the environment and the fight against corruption.

 Our themes